chhuang-one/sqxclib/doc/schema-builder-static.md

 ## Type mapping (static)

 If you define constant SqColumn with SQL type BLOB and TEXT, you must use type mapping.

+Example 1: use C SqBuffer to store SQL BLOB data.

 ```c
 // If you use C language, please use 'typedef' to give a struct type a new name.